HofmaDresu/Blog/_posts/2018-09-11-android-camera2-trials-and-tribulations.markdown

 * Support for both photo and video capture on the same screen
 * A view to display the photo/video after it is taken

 The first two points add complications to the code that are tricky to figure out the first time around.
-I will explain both the complications and the solutions when we get to them.

 The third point provides an easy way to test that we're capturing the photo/video correctly.
 I won't provide much explanation for the preview screens, but I feel the existing samples are harder to understand without them.

 > Note: For this sample I'm targeting SDK 21.
 I'm doing keep permissions code from complicating the example.
 For a real production app, you'll need to target a modern version and make sure you handle the required permissions (Camera, Microphone, Storage)